 - Performance Project: Completion of a written composition under the supervision of a faculty advisor.

 For questions about the composition track, contact Prof. Mackey.

 participation is required.
 The ensemble reinvents the traditional model of the orchestra for the 21st century.
 Each laptopist performs with a laptop and custom designed hemispherical speaker that emulates the way traditional orchestral instruments cast their sound in space.
 Wireless networking and video augment the familiar role of the conductor.
 The group is currently directed by composer and instrument designer Jeff Snyder.
 More information

 can take the form of software/hardware development, instrument design, or an electronic music composition.

-Admission to the Program in Performance is by live audition at the end of the sophomore year, for a panel of ensemble directors.
+Admission to the Program in Performance for instrumentalists is by live audition at the end of the sophomore year, for a panel of ensemble directors.
 Audition sign-up sheets are posted on the bulletin boards on the first floor of Woolworth when the audition date is announced online, by email, and by flyer.

 - PIANO & ORCHESTRAL INSTRUMENTS: one movement from a standard sonata or concerto, showing an element of contrast.

 - SINGERS: two selections from standard opera arias or songs - one in Italian, and the other in French or German.